 The Norwegian Women’s Lobby (NWL) works for the human rights of girls and women in all their diversity, to eliminate all forms of discrimination against all girls and women and to promote a gender equal society.

-NWL was founded in 2014 on the initiative of the Norwegian Association for Women’s Rights (NKF), Norway’s oldest and preeminent women’s rights NGOs in Norway and has ten member organisations.
-NWL brings together both the key women’s organisations and the leading experts on women’s rights in Norway.
+NWL was founded in 2014 on the initiative of the Norwegian Association for Women’s Rights (NKF), Norway’s oldest and preeminent women’s rights NGO, that was founded in 1884.
+It brings together the main feminist and women’s rights NGOs and the leading experts on women’s human rights in Norway.
 NWL has a key function in monitoring the implementation of the CEDAW Convention in Norway.

 The establishment of NWL was initiated in 2013 by NKF President Margunn Bjørnholt with the support of former NKF Presidents Karin Bruzelius and Torild Skard.
 NWL’s establishment was in line with the recommendations of the government-appointed Gender Equality Commission of 2010, which was chaired by Hege Skjeie.
-The Norwegian Women’s Lobby is modelled after the Swedish Women’s Lobby and the European Women’s Lobby.
-Our member organisations constitute the core of the women’s movement of Norway and have been championing women’s rights since 1884; the Equality and Anti-Discrimination Ombud has described our founding organisations as “the very foundation of the efforts to advance women’s rights in Norway.”
+The Equality and Anti-Discrimination Ombud has described our member organisations as “the very foundation of the efforts to advance women’s rights in Norway.”

-The Executive Board is the political leadership of NWL.
-The Expert Committee is an independent body of experts tasked with making policy recommendations in fields that affect women and girls and gender equality.
+NWL is led by an Executive Board.
+The Expert Committee is an independent body of experts tasked with making policy recommendations in fields that affect girls and women and gender equality.
 NWL prepares shadow reports on Norway’s implementation of the CEDAW Convention to the CEDAW Committee.

 NWL advocates for the human rights of all girls and women